 When Can The U.S. Expect ICD-11 Adoption?

-The 11th edition of ICD-11 is overdue, with the development of the 10th edition beginning almost 40 years ago!
-While it has been developed, endorsed, and takes effect on January 1, 2022, U.S. adoption of the new system may take a while.
+While ICD-11 has been developed, endorsed, and takes effect on January 1, 2022, U.S. adoption of the new system may take a while.
+The official timeline remains to be finalized, but it is expected to be adopted as early as 2025 (2027 if a Clinical Modification set is needed).
+The 11th edition of ICD is overdue, with the development of the 10th edition beginning almost 40 years ago!
 The previous decade-long process of ICD-10 adoption indicates that there is a multi-phase approach to the implementation of a new system.
 However, the technological advances of ICD-11 should create a more seamless transition and shorter timeline.
-While the timeline remains to be finalized, it is expected to be implemented as early as 2025 (2027 if a Clinical Modification set is needed).

 It’s never too early to start preparing for this transition.
 Nearly 30 percent of codes impact all specialties.
 Therefore, it’s important for coding managers and administrative professionals to familiarize themselves with the upcoming ICD-11 revisions.
 Taking proactive steps to develop and integrate medical practice tools will be critical to quicker adoption and shorter timelines for reimbursement.